hyperamir/join-a-side/README.md

 # Join a Side

-We are excited to present to you our application, Join a Side!
-A casual community && social media app where users post a debatable topic with only two choices, and then vote && comment on one side to see which side gets a popular vote!
+Join a Side is a casual community && social media app where users post a debatable topic with only two choices, and then vote && comment on one side to see which side gets a popular vote!

 ## Final Product